rzskhr/dbt-snowflake/README.md

-Welcome to my dbt project!
+# Welcome to my dbt project!

-### Using the starter project
+### Executing the project

-Try running the following commands:
+Configure your Snowflake connection then, try running the following commands:
 - dbt run
 - dbt test